czhangy/UCLA-Major-Requirements/Misc/ENGR-183EW/notes.md

       - One way to approach duty ethics is to say that each identified right has a duty associated with it
       - Another way is to establish basic principles upon which duties are constructed
         - This is the more traditional approach to duty ethics, called deontological ethics, or deontology
-    - To whom are what are duties owed?
+    - To whom are what duties owed?
 Why should we carry out ethical actions?
       - The simplest answer is: "because it's right to do so"
         - Not a fully satisfying reason from a humanistic/practical standpoint
       - We often find that people feel an ethical obligation to other people